 - Some physical symptoms might arise from spending too much time online such as dry or red eyes, soreness in the fingers, back or neck or complaints of headaches.
 When daily needs like food and sleep are being disrupted this is a cause for concern.

 - If you notice they appear preoccupied, depressed, or lonely as some games can be quite isolating.
 Should you spot any of these signs in your child it’s a good idea to address the issue as soon as possible.

 Ultimately parents are in the best position to help their children have a healthy relationship with screen time.
-It is important to set limits when it comes to how long they are allowed to play.
+It is important to set limits when it comes to how long they play games.
 Do not allow them to have tech in their rooms especially at bedtime.
 Encourage alternative activities that make them engage with their peers in the real world.

 if you are still concerned then seek the help of a professional counsellor.